 We offer our employees with necessary health and insurance benefits.
-In addition, our employees have the provision for flexi-work which enables them to maintain a work-life balance.
-We like to celebrate our success together and hold annual dinners, company awards and sports events such as cycling.
+In FY2019, we have improved staff benefits by allowing reimbursements of staff claims for certain treatment sought at traditional Chinese medicine clinics approved on a case-by-case basis.
+In addition, our employees have the provision for flexiwork which enables them to maintain a work-life balance.
+We celebrate our success together with annual dinners held and in FY2019, introduced new staff recognition awards for staff who had been exemplary in their contributions in day-to-day work which sets a good example for others to follow, amongst other company awards, and build bonds through sports events such as cycling.

-The average training hours in FY2017 and FY2018 are as follows:
+The average training hours in FY2018 and FY2019 are as follows:

 Gender

-Year FY2017 FY2018 FY2017 FY2018
+Year FY2018 FY2019 FY2018 FY2019

-Average Training Hours 5.42 6.20 3.69 6.12
+Average Training Hours 6.20 4.99 6.12 9.32

 Employee category Average training hours

-FY2017 FY2018
+FY2018 FY2019

-Director & C-Level 12.00 9.33
+Director & C-Level 9.33 7.00

-Manager 8.89 14.86
+Manager 14.86 1.68

-Executive/supervisor 7.53 10.11
+Executive/supervisor 10.11 12.5

-Assistant/general worker 0.73 0.70
+Assistant/general worker 0.70 2.34